-About this time last year, I was trying to suppress tears as I sat in the dentist’s chair.
+About this time ten years ago, I was trying to suppress tears as I sat in the dentist’s chair.
 I wasn’t in any physical pain, however.
 Rather, a quiet, emotional terror coursed through my veins.

 Weeks away from graduating with a Master’s in English, I could boast well-oiled research skills and probably write a polished essay with a gun to my head—which one of my instructors implied was the ultimate goal of her class.